vkuhlmann/vkuhlmann.github.io/latex/configuration/installation.md

 Visual Studio Code (or VS Code) is a modern, open-source[*](https://github.com/microsoft/vscode/wiki/Differences-between-the-repository-and-Visual-Studio-Code) code editor with extension support, and is developed by Microsoft, together with a community.
-There is an extension which adds the LaTeX-specific features, meaning we use this beautiful editor for writing LaTeX code!
+There is an extension which adds the LaTeX-specific features, meaning we can use this beautiful editor for writing LaTeX code!

 <!-- (Open-source details: